Points/interview-test-server/README.md

     * Calculates and displays the total taxes owed for the salary
     * Displays the amount of taxes owed per band
     * Displays the effective rate
-* There are different levels to this assignment, level 1 being the easiest, level 2 having some gotchas, etc. If you complete a level with ease, feel free to jump to the next one.
-Please timebox your solution to one day total.

 ### Level 1